 All of the choices on this list protect against at least bacteria and protozoa, and many also protect against things like toxins, chemicals, and viruses.
 We recommend choosing the one that will work best based on your situation, budget, and preference.

 The lifespan of a filter largely depends on the type of filter.
 Most hollow fiber or activated charcoal cartridges will need to be replaced every couple hundred uses, or after a certain number of liters have been filtered.
 Some filters, like the LifeStraw, can last for years, but when it’s run its course you’ll need to buy a new one.

 There are also some filters and purifiers that just need new batteries or to be charged.

 Yes!
-Purifiers like the Grayl Geopress Purifier are built especially to filter and protect against everything you could encounter, whether in the backcountry or in a third-world country.
+Purifiers like the Grayl Geopress Purifier are built especially to filter and protect against everything you could encounter, whether in the backcountry or in a developing country.

-My top two considerations when buying gear like this are always: (1) how often I will be using it and (2) price.
-But an important third criterion for many is how long a filter will last.
-If you backpack or hike 9-12 months out of the year, you probably want to drop more dollars on a filter that has a longer lifespan.
+Our top two considerations when buying gear like this are always: (1) how often we will be using it, and (2) price.
+Another important factor for many is how long a filter will last.
+If you backpack or hike 9-12 months out of the year, you probably want to drop more money on a filter that has a longer lifespan.

-And when all else fails, you can boil water to be safe.
-But let’s be honest — having a water filter on hand is much better.
+When all else fails, you can boil water to be safe.
+But let’s be honest, having a water filter on hand is much better.

 We tested the best insulated water bottles for 2023 with options for every budget.
 Top picks include YETI, Hydro Flask, and more!